marcojakob/edu.makery/source/learn-javafx/index.md

 * [JavaFX 2 Dialogs](/blog/2012/10/30/javafx-2-dialogs) - Creating simple popup dialogs
 * [JavaFX TableView Filter](/blog/2012/12/18/javafx-tableview-filter) - Filtering a TableView
 * [JavaFX TableView Cell Renderer](/blog/2012/12/19/javafx-tableview-cell-renderer) - A custom cell renderer for TableView
+* [JavaFX Event Handlers and Change Listeners](/blog/2012/12/19/javafx-event-handlers-and-change-listeners) - How to handle user events on common JavaFX 2 controls

 To see all blog posts related to JavaFX see the [JavaFX Archive](/blog/archives/javafx).